winterland1989/stdio/bench/libuv/README.md

 Run test
 --------

-Start a server on your localhost's 8081 port, then
+Start a server on your localhost's 8081 port, server some file or image, then

 ```
 cabal build